SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *What'd she ask her?*

-Fluttershy comes back and erases the board before writing, 'She does.'
+Fluttershy comes back and writes, 'She does.'

 At the realization of what she asked her, my face blushes intensely.